docker-mailserver/docker-mailserver/docs/content/usage.md

 title: Usage
 ---

-This pages explains how to get started with DMS, basically explaining how you can use it.
-The procedure uses Docker Compose as a reference.
-In our examples, [`/docker-data/dms/config/`][docs-datadmsmail-state-folder] on the host is mounted to `/tmp/docker-mailserver/` inside the container.
+This pages explains how to get started with DMS.
+The guide uses Docker Compose as a reference.
+In our examples, a volume mounts the host location [`docker-data/dms/config/`][docs-dms-config-volume] to `/tmp/docker-mailserver/` inside the container.

-[docs-datadmsmail-state-folder]: ../faq/#what-about-the-docker-datadmsmail-state-folder
+[docs-dms-config-volume]: ./config/advanced/optional-config/

 ## Preliminary Steps